0x5bfa/FluentHub/README.md

 ## Our goals

 * Multi-tab support
-  * Go back and forward on the page(now disabled)
+  * Go back and forward on the page
   * Jump to the page with the URL of GitHub
-  * Copy URL of this page
+  * Copy URL of the page
 * App settings
   * App themes
   * App languages
   * Default new page
   * Multi-account support
 * Octokit.NET full support
-  * Make up for missing API requests with HttpRequest class and GraphQL.NET.
 * Support for displaying rendered markdown using WebView

 ## Translations

 This app can be localized.</br>
-Before updating resources, follow [this instructions](translations.md).
+Before updating resources, follow [this instructions](docs/translations.md).